bucketco/bucket-javascript-sdk/FEEDBACK.md

 A modal overlay with a backdrop that blocks interaction with the remaining page.
 Can be dismissed with `<ESC>` or a close button.
 It is always centered on the page, making it the primary thing the user needs to focus on.

 Using a modal is the strongest possible push for feedback.
-You are interrupting the users normal flow, which can cause annoyance.
-A good use case fora modal is when the user finishes a linear flow that they don"t use often, for example setting up an account.
+You are interrupting the user's normal flow, which can cause annoyance.
+A good use-case for the modal is when the user finishes a linear flow that they don't perform often, for example setting up a new account.

 ```javascript
 position: {